fanfan42/ansible-role-lsw/files/documentation/VARIABLES.md

 Default to **false**.
 Set it to **true** in case of **gvtg** value in the variable **lsw_virt_mode** or the role will fail.
 It's not mandatory to install it for **passthrough** mode but if you have a laptop (and a dummy HDMI plug), it can help you use the VM wherever you want only using your integrated screen so I really suggest you to also set this variable to true in all case.
 The guide to make you use it in your VM is [here](../build/extra_packages/README.md).

+### lsw_lg_version

+Common to all distros.
+See the guide for Looking Glass installation [here](../build/extra_packages/README.md) to select the same version for the Linux host and Windows VM.

+### lsw_lg_url

+Common to all distros.
+Normally, don't change this setting except if it's not working.
+This variable is linked to **lsw_lg_version**.

+### lsw_rm_lg_dependencies

+Common to all distros.
+Default to false.
+If you want to remove Looking Glass dependencies, set the variable to **true**.
+Most of the time, these dependencies are needed by other packages on your Linux host.
+Removing them can lead to errors during the role's execution, that's why it's set to **false** by default.

 ### lsw_looking_glass_memory

 It's the memory allocated to Looking Glass to interact with it's host application on Windows VM.
 The default value (in MB) is **64** and is perfect for FullHD resolution.
 In case of 4K or other resolution wanted, follow this [link](https://looking-glass.io/docs/B7/install_libvirt/#determining-memory) to know which value you need.